dqops/dqo/docs/checks/column/patterns/invalid-usa-phone-format-found.md

 # invalid usa phone format found data quality checks

 This check validates the format of USA phone numbers inside text columns.
- It measures the percentage of columns containing a phone number and raises a data quality issue when too many rows contain phone numbers.
+ It counts the number of invalid phone number and raises a data quality issue when too many rows contain phone numbers.

 ___